Maisie Williams Will Be Sophie Turner’s Bridesmaid

 “We’re waiting until this season’s done until we get into any of that, but I think she’s already let her little heart wander and imagine,” Williams said

-The show, which is currently filming season 8, is expected to return in 2019.
+The show, which is currently filming season eight, is expected to return in 2019.

 Williams and Turner grew up together on Game of Thrones, and their friendship is well-documented on Instagram.
 (They’ve dressed up as matching hash brownies for Halloween, posed on red carpets, and have a celebrity portmanteau, Mophie.)